 Tools for better teamwork

-Using Adobe Creative Cloud Libraries, teams can share design elements such as icons, color swatches, and fonts—avoiding duplicating their efforts and working faster.
+Using Adobe Creative Cloud Libraries, teams can share design elements such as icons, colour swatches and fonts—avoiding duplicating their efforts and working faster.
 With the deployment of Adobe Experience Manager Assets, the company expects Adobe Creative Cloud Libraries to play an increasingly important role in asset development and sharing.

 Aside from Adobe Creative Cloud users, as many as 500 Under Armour people use Adobe Acrobat DC for administrative purposes.
-With so many licenses across the suite of Adobe products, Under Armour opted for a Named User Licensing solution, which gives the company more flexibility to package and distribute software based on its users’ needs.
-Users have federated IDs linked to Active Directory groups, enabling single sign-on and making it easy to add, renew, and remove licenses.
+With so many licences across the suite of Adobe products, Under Armour opted for a Named User Licensing solution, which gives the company more flexibility to package and distribute software based on its users’ needs.
+Users have federated IDs linked to Active Directory groups, enabling single sign-on and making it easy to add, renew and remove licences.
 This approach saves the company up to four hours per user.